 Cash on Delivery Aid is designed to overcome the problems of traditional aid, which often focuses more on disbursements and verifying expenditures than on results, undermines a government’s accountability to its citizens, and undervalues local experimentation and learning.
 COD Aid’s advantage is in linking payments directly to a single specific outcome, allowing the recipient to reach the outcome however it sees fit, and assuring that progress is transparent and visible to the recipient’s own citizens.
 These features rebalance accountability, reduce transaction costs, and encourage innovation.

 COD Aid can be applied to any sector in which donors and recipients can agree upon measurable, verifiable outcomes and commit to making progress toward those shared goals.
 The approach is fully explained in Cash on Delivery: A New Approach to Foreign Aid (CGD, 2010).
 Listen to more about COD Aid in these Wonkcasts.
-Explore the links to the right for more information on specific sectors and countries.

 Get Cash on Delivery Updates

 CGD experts offer timely research, analysis, and policy ideas for the world’s emerging development challenges.
 Sign up to get the latest updates from CGD!

 Aid agencies are investing more in energy projects than ever before, but will they succeed?
 Not if they ignore the key obstacle to progress: governments that choose the status quo over serious reforms.